-The Progressive Insurance Foundation, which is a charitable foundation that receives contributions from Progressive, contributes to qualified tax-exempt organizations that are recommended by our employees through the Name Your Cause program.
+The Progressive Insurance Foundation, which is a charitable foundation that receives contributions from Progressive, contributes to certain qualified tax-exempt organizations identified by our ERGs and others that are recommended by our employees through the Name Your Cause® program.
 In honoring an employee's recommendation, the Foundation may have contributed to charitable organizations in which one or more of our directors, nominees, or executives may be affiliated as an executive officer, director, or trustee.
 See "Proxy Statement Summary - Human Capital Management - Diversity, Equity, and Inclusion" for more information.